 Life, after that, started to flow back the way it used to.
 Chihiro got back to work at the Inn now and then… as a team supervisor.
-Haku was very busy with their home they were building on the ocean's shore.
-He told her that building something here held a lot more importance then in her original world.
+Kohaku was very busy with the home they were building on the ocean's shore.
+He told her that building something here held a lot more importance than in her original world.
 It was there to stay.

-But Chihiro already understood.
-She didn't know why, but since her wedding, that world she loved so much, that world she feel to be her own seemed to reveal its inner secrets to her.
-It's inhabitant, its unwritten rules, its geography and logics.
+Chihiro already understood that.
+She didn't know why, but since her wedding, that world she loved so much, that world she feels to be her own seemed to reveal its inner secrets to her.
+Its inhabitants, its unwritten rules, its geography and logic.
 It seems to come to her naturally.
 She talked to Kohaku about it.
-He simply smiled to her at first.
+He simply smiled at her at first.